giorgiospiga/blogbrt/_posts/2014-06-11-welcome-to-pixyll.markdown

 layout:     post
 title:      Hello, Pixyll
 date:       2014-06-11 15:31:19
-meta:    Pixyll is a simple, beautiful theme for Jekyll that emphasizes content rather than aesthetic fluff.
+description:    Pixyll is a simple, beautiful theme for Jekyll that emphasizes content rather than aesthetic fluff.
 categories: brattea
 ---